BrandonJohnGrenier/rora/README.md

 ## Tables

+### Overview

 A poker table where players compete for pots.
 A newly created table will have one deck of 52 cards, one  pot with zero dollars and one empty board.
-You can specify the number of seats at the table - if not provided, a table will be created with 9 seats.
+You can specify the number of seats at the table - if not specified, a table will be created with 9 seats.
 A table must have a minimum of 2 seats.

     # Creates a table with 9 seats
     table = Table.new